Skip to content

 Each small group starts with a simple sentence; one student adds a conjunction and clause to make it compound, passes to the next.
 Continue chaining until a full story paragraph forms.
 Groups share and vote on the most engaging chain.

-Construct sentences using different structures (simple, compound) to add variety.
+Construct sentences using all three structures (simple, compound, complex) to add variety to a paragraph.

 RememberUnderstandApplyAnalyzeSelf-ManagementRelationship Skills